Hennmeister/kv-store/README.md

 After doubling the directory size, every bucket is evaluated, and if more than one entry is in a bucket, the buffer pool rehashes every entry in that bucket using the new bit suffix and updates bucket references accordingly.
 If the user sets a new maximum size smaller than the current maximum size, entries are continually evicted according to the eviction policy until the amount of data in the buffer pool is not larger than the maximum size.
 Then, the directory itself (number of entries and the bit suffix) is shrunk until at least a minimum percentage (set by the user) of entries are being used.

+Note that scans are by default not placed or retrieved from the buffer pool.
+This is to prevent sequential flooding, and because gets are a stronger signal of hot data.

 ### **Integration of Buffer with get**

+To interact with disk, we use a [file manager](./include/SimpleSSTFileManager.h) as an abstraction.
 Entries are only placed in the buffer pool on gets.
-If a get to the buffer pool fails, the page is retrieved from disk and then placed into the buffer pool.
+If a get to the buffer pool fails from within the file manager, the page is retrieved from disk and then placed into the buffer pool.

 ### **Shrink API**

+Shrink is implemented in `Directory::shrink()`, in [Directory](./src/BufferPool/Directory.cpp).
+When the `set_size` is called on the kv-store with a new buffer pool size that is smaller than the current maximum, the maximum is updated.
+If it is smaller than the current maximum size, entries are continually evicted according to the eviction policy until the amount of data in the buffer pool is not larger than the maximum size.
+Then, the directory itself (number of entries and the bit suffix) is shrunk until at least a minimum percentage (set by the user, default 25%) of entries are being used.

 ### **Eviction Policies**